dxw/brandbook/docs/brandbook.md

 ## Don't reinvent the wheel

-Check Google Drive and ask on Slack if something similar already exists that will suit your needs.
+Check Google Drive and ask [in the #helpmedesign channel in Slack](https://dxw.slack.com/messages/C8Q0WJ10S) if something similar already exists that will suit your needs.

 ## Design tips